 Elementary/Middle Special Education Major

-Special Education offers a rigorous undergraduate teacher preparation program that prepares teachers with the necessary skills to assess, plan, teach, and evaluate children with disabilities.
+The Elementary/Middle Special Education Program offers a rigorous undergraduate teacher preparation program that prepares teachers with the necessary skills to assess, plan, teach, and evaluate children with disabilities.
 The program is nationally ranked, recognized as one of the top preparation programs in the country, and focuses on students with high incidence disabilities and low incidence disabilities.
-Students who complete the program graduate with a Bachelor of Science in Special Education, which leads to special education teacher certification in the State of Maryland and certification reciprocity in most states throughout the country.
-Special education coursework meets state, university, and college requirements and is designed to provide an understanding of human development, including the basic psychological and sociological principles of human behavior.
-There is an instructional focus on universal design of learning/assistive technology; academic, language, motor, and cognitive development; social and educational needs of individuals with disabilities; diagnostic and educational assessment; evidenced-based instructional procedures and materials; national standards and curriculum development; classroom and behavior management; effective communication and partnership with parents and families of children with disabilities; community resource planning; and local, state, and federal laws and policies concerning children and youth with disabilities.
+Students who complete the program graduate with a Bachelor of Science in Special Education.
+The program offers two certification tracks: Track 1: Severe Disabilities leads to Maryland Certification in Special Education in Elementary/Middle (Grades 1-8) AND Maryland Endorsement in Severe Disabilities (Birth to Age 21); Track 2: Inclusive Education leads to Maryland Certification in Special Education in Elementary/Middle (Grades 1-8) AND Maryland Certification in Elementary Education (Grades 1-6).
+Program coursework meets state, university, and college requirements and is designed to provide an understanding of human development, including the basic psychological and sociological principles of human behavior.
+There is an instructional focus on universal design of learning/assistive technology; academic, language, motor, and cognitive development; social and educational needs of individuals with disabilities; diagnostic and educational assessment; evidenced-based instructional procedures and materials; national standards and curriculum development; classroom and behavior management; effective communication and partnership with parents and families of children with disabilities; community resource planning; and local, state, and federal laws and policies concerning children and youth with and without disabilities.
 The program ends with a required two-semester internship during the senior year that focuses on the application of teaching skills.
 Courses offered in the special education program may be found under the acronym EDSP.

 Prior to formal acceptance as a special education major, undergraduates are required to enroll in a special education introductory course (EDSP210/EDSP470), which provides a survey of the history and current issues in special education.
 Upon successful completion of the introductory course and 45 semester hours of requirements, teacher candidates apply for formal admission to the professional program by submitting an application with a statement of intent specifying their professional goals.
 To be accepted as a full special education major, teacher candidates must fulfill the College of Education requirements for admission to Teacher Education, as well as the following program requirements: